Frozedon/IconFoeCreator/README.md

 - [X] Improve building foes with restrictions being enforced
 - [X] Add checkbox to remove restriction filtering
 - [ ] Tabs for saving foe combos
+- [ ] Remove Factions/Classes when no they are only in homebrew